danvk/computing-in-the-catskills/README.md

 8. FirBBiE Loop from Burnham Hollow to McKinley Hollow (4 peaks / 12.23 miles)
 8. The Nine from Oliverea Rd to Peekamoose Rd (9 peaks / 16.47 miles)
 8. Super Spruceton from Shaft Rd to Lane Rd (5 peaks / 17.31 miles)

+### Shortest hike using only loop / out-and-back hikes

+Best solution is 12 hikes / 104.89 miles.

+TODO: add image and explain this one.

 ## Quickstart